-March 29, 2024
+April 5, 2024

 Hearings continue but the main focus is now floor debate.
 Each week we will send out an update report showing bill actions during the week.
 Below are summaries of bills of interest.
 Changes from the last report, including committee assignments and hearings, are noted in red.
+Bills that have not been assigned to committee are unlikely to pass and have been lined through.